EphriamHab/ecommerce-web-app/README.md

    # Build the project
    npm run build

-   # Deploy using Cyclic.sh
+   # Deploy using Vercel
    # Add specific deployment commands or details as needed
-   cyclic deploy
+   Vercel deploy

 # License